core-wg/comi/draft-ietf-core-comi.md

 The content of the ordered map represents the complete datastore of the server at the GET indication of after a successful processing of a PUT or POST request.
+When an Ordered map is used to carry a whole datastore, all data nodes MUST be identified using single instance identifiers (i.e. a SID), list instance identifiers are not allowed.

 ### Full datastore examples {#datastore-example}